 There are several extensions available from the Marketplace that provide rollup.
 Here are a few that may support your needs:

-SQL Server Reporting Services report (TFS only)
+SQL Server Reporting Services report

 Several OOB reports provide rollup.
 Here's an example of rollup of completed and remaining work that the Stories Overview report provides.
 This report is part of the default TFS Agile process template.